LiamBrenner/wagtailjobs/README.md

     from wagtail.wagtailcore.fields import RichTextField
     from wagtail.wagtailcore.models import Page

-    from wagtailinvoices.models import InvoiceIndexMixin, AbstractInvoice
+    from wagtailjobs.models import jobIndexMixin, Abstractjob
-    from wagtailinvoices.decorators import invoiceindex
+    from wagtailjobs.decorators import jobindex

-    # The decorator registers this model as a invoice index
+    # The decorator registers this model as a job index
-    @invoiceindex
+    @jobindex
-    class InvoiceIndex(InvoiceIndexMixin, Page):
+    class jobIndex(jobIndexMixin, Page):
         # Add extra fields here, as in a normal Wagtail Page class, if required
-        invoice_model = 'Invoice'
+        job_model = 'job'

-    class Invoice(AbstractInvoice):
+    class job(Abstractjob):
-        # Invoice is a normal Django model, *not* a Wagtail Page.
+        # job is a normal Django model, *not* a Wagtail Page.
         # Add any fields required for your page.
-        # It already has ``date`` field, and a link to its parent ``InvoiceIndex`` Page
+        # It already has ``date`` field, and a link to its parent ``jobIndex`` Page
         full_name = models.CharField(max_length=255)
         organization = models.CharField(max_length=255)
         phone_number = models.CharField(max_length=255)